giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ### CSF action reports

-Before running the structural model, the tower section properties are inspected for both the baseline and degraded scenarios using `csf-actions`, to verify that the geometry and participation fields produce the expected stiffness distribution along the axis.
+Before running the structural model, the tower section properties are inspected for both the baseline and degraded scenarios using `csf-actions` to verify that the geometry and participation fields produce the expected stiffness distribution along the axis.

 The geometry files define the tower geometry and participation fields: